AshtreeBV/metazoan-whitepaper/docs/dao/tokenomics/sale-rounds.md

 |   $ 100,000   |   30.00%   |    0.014     |      $0.05       |      $0.02      |  114.29%   |
 |   $ 500,000   |   50.00%   |     0.01     |      $0.05       |      $0.02      |  200.00%   |

 Investors are allowed to purchase any number of packages from the given outline.
-Investors that bought packages above or $100,000 will be featured on our investor page but the amount that each investor bought will be kept private.
+Major and Minor Investors will be featured on our investor page but the amount that each investor bought will be kept private.

-Investors that bought one of the first four (4) packages will have the option to place their name or institution on the minor-investors page.
 Nevertheless, total raised funds will be shown publicly.

 ## Vesting Schedule